Stroke usually affects one side of the brain. Movement and sensation for one side of the body is controlled by the opposite side of the brain.

 This is a nerve problem that can make your movements slow and jerky.
-There are stages of muscle tone recovery:
+There are different stages of muscle tone recovery.

-You may have problems urinating or controlling your urine (urinary incontinence).
+You may have problems urinating or controlling your urine (

 You may have problems with memory, thinking, attention or learning.
-For example, you may:
+For example, you may have trouble:

 You may have reduced hand-eye coordination.
 When reaching for an object, your arm may waver or your hand may overshoot the object.

-Dysphagia (dis-FAY-ja) means you have a swallowing problem caused by weakness or loss of feeling in your tongue, lips, palate and/or throat.
+Dysphagia is a swallowing problem usually caused by weakness or loss of feeling in your tongue, lips, throat or palate (roof of the mouth).

-If you can't eat or drink by mouth, you will need to get your nutrients by a tube.
-This will keep food a liquids from getting in your lungs.
+If you cannot eat or drink by mouth, you will need to get your nutrients by a tube.
+This will keep food and liquids from getting into your lungs.

-The dietitian will suggest which feeding product will fit your schedule.
-Tube feedings will be closely watched for any problems or adjustments.
+The dietitian will suggest which tube feeding product will fit your schedule.
+Members of your health care team will closely watch your tube feeding for any problems or adjustments.

 You may find you are unable to do a task or activity for a long period of time.
 This should get better as you get stronger.

-Hemiparesis (hem-ee-par-Ee-sis) or hemiplegia (hem-ee-PLEE-ja) means you may have weakness, partial or complete paralysis on one side of your body or must one arm or one leg.
+You may have weakness, partial or complete paralysis of one side of your body or just one arm or one leg.

 You may act without planning ahead.

 You may not know your own limits.
 You may act without thinking about the consequences of your actions.
-You may misinterpret situation.
-You may be unable to judge, problem-solve, organize and/or use "abstract" reasoning skills.
+You may misinterpret situations.
+You may be unable to judge, problem-solve, organize, use "abstract" reasoning skills or all of these.

 You may have poor memory.
 This may lead to problems retaining, blending and recalling information.